jaslr/shippywhippy/README.md

 Visit the [`shopify.dev` documentation](https://shopify.dev/docs/api/shopify-app-remix) for more details on the Remix app package.

-## About Shippy Wippy
+## About Shippy Whippy

-Shippy Wippy is a Shopify app designed to connect stores to Australia Post Carrier Calculated Shipping Rates.
+Shippy Whippy is a Shopify app designed to connect stores to Australia Post Carrier Calculated Shipping Rates.
 This integration allows merchants to provide accurate, real-time shipping rates from Australia Post to their customers during checkout.

 ## API Routes Documentation